India’s government wants to censor the media to fight Covid-19 – but transparency is a better weapon

 On Tuesday, it emerged that the Indian government had asked the Supreme Court to legalise censorship.
-Claiming that there is a high chance of panicked reactions based on “any deliberate or unintended fake or inaccurate reporting”, it urged the court to issue orders that would now allow any news to be published or broadcast without media organisations first “ascertaining the true factual position” – meaning whatever the government says.
+Claiming that there is a high chance of panicked reactions based on “any deliberate or unintended fake or inaccurate reporting”, it urged the court to issue orders that would not allow any news to be published or broadcast without media organisations first “ascertaining the true factual position” – meaning whatever the government says.

 The Supreme Court ultimately chose not to institute a system of censorship, but accepted the government’s dubious claim that the mass exodus of migrant workers over the last week was due to fake news.
 “We do not intend to interfere with the free discussion about the pandemic, but direct the media refer to and publish the official version about the developments,” the court said in its verdict.